 States must match 20% of the federal capitalization grant and develop annual intended use plans that indicate how allotted funds will be used (including a project priority list).
 The law generally directs states to give funding priority to projects that (1) address the most serous health risks; (2) are needed to ensure compliance with SDWA regulations; and (3) assist systems most in need on a per household basis, according to state affordability criteria.
 Additionally, states must make available at least 15% of their annual allotment to public water systems that serve 10,000 or fewer persons (to the extent the funds can be obligated to eligible projects).
-In FY2006, roughly 72% of DWSRF assistance agreements and 37% of funds went to such systems.
+In recent years, roughly 72% of DWSRF assistance agreements and 37% of funds have gone to these smaller systems.

 Capitalization grants are allotted among the states according to the results of the most recent quadrennial survey of the capital improvements needs of eligible water systems.
-Needs surveys are prepared by EPA and the states, and the most recent survey (2003) estimated that public water systems need to invest a minimum of \$276.8 billion over 20-years to ensure the provision of safe drinking water and compliance with federal standards.
+Needs surveys are prepared by EPA and the states, and the most recent survey (2007) estimated that public water systems need to invest a minimum of \$334.8 billion over 20-years to ensure the provision of safe drinking water and compliance with federal standards.

-Program Purpose.
-This state-administered program provides assistance for infrastructure projects and other expenditures that facilitate compliance with federal drinking water regulations or that promote public health protection or source water protection.

-Financing Mechanism.
-States may use the DWSRF to make low- or zero-interest loans to public water systems, and loan recipients generally must repay the entire loan plus any interest.
-DWSRFs may also be used to buy or refinance local debt obligations, to guarantee or purchase insurance for a local obligation, as a source of revenue or security for payment of principal and interest on state revenue or general obligation bonds if the proceeds of the sale of the bonds are deposited into the DWSRF, and to earn interest on DWSRF accounts.
+This state-administered program provides assistance for infrastructure projects and other expenditures that facilitate compliance with federal drinking water regulations or that promote public health protection.
+The SDWA directs states to give funding priority to infrastructure projects that are needed to achieve or maintain compliance with SDWA requirements, protect public health, and assist systems with economic need.
+States may use a portion of the capitalization grant for specified purposes, including programs for protecting sources of drinking water and improving the managerial and technical capacity of water systems.
+Capitalization grants are also available to each state under the American Recovery and Reinvestment Act (ARRA) of 2009.
+This act requires that a portion of funding be targeted toward projects for green infrastructure, water or energy efficiency improvements, or other environmentally innovative activities.14 as a source of revenue or security for payment of principal and interest on state revenue or general obligation bonds if the proceeds of the sale of the bonds are deposited into the DWSRF, and to earn interest on DWSRF accounts.
 States also may use up to 30% of their annual DWSRF grant to provide additional subsidies (e.g., principal forgiveness and negative interest rate loans) to help economically disadvantaged communities of any size.
-(A disadvantaged community is one in which the service area of a public water system meets affordability criteria established by the state.)
+(A disadvantaged community is one in which the service area of a public water system meets state-established affordability criteria.)